 Note: If you are new to content marketing, check out our getting started how-to guide to understand what content marketing is.

 Before you do start your content marketing plan, you need to understand why you are creating content in the first place.
-Remember, as Jay Baer says, “Content helps achieve business objectives, not content objectives.”

 The best and simplest way to solidify your purpose is to create your content marketing mission statement.